joncampbell123/dosbox-x/INSTALL.md

 Released Packages and Installation of DOSBox-X
 ==============================================

+DOSBox-X is a cross-platform DOS emulator based on DOSBox.
 New versions of DOSBox-X are released periodically, typically on the last day of a month or the first day of the next month.
-Pre-compiled Windows binaries (both 32-bit and 64-bit), Linux RPM packages (64-bit), macOS packages (64-bit) and the special HX-DOS packages (for real DOS environments) can be found in the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page.
+Since DOSBox-X is cross-platform, all major host operating systems are officially supported including Windows (XP or later), Linux (with X11), macOS (10.12 or later) and DOS operating systems.

-You will find DOSBox-X versions that have been released so far (ZIP or RPM packages) and the related change logs.
 The current version of DOSBox-X at this time is DOSBox-X 0.83.3, which was released on June 30, 2020.
+Pre-compiled Windows binaries (both 32-bit and 64-bit), Linux RPM packages (64-bit), macOS packages (64-bit) and the special HX-DOS packages (for real DOS environments) can be found in the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page.
+You will find DOSBox-X versions that have been released so far (ZIP or RPM packages) and change logs for the releases.
+The Windows installer is also available (see below for details).

 Windows Packages
 ----------------